 The funding follows the launch of the government’s ambitious R&D Roadmap in July, which committed to boosting international collaboration in research and development and establishing global scientific partnerships that will create health, social and economic benefits across the world.

-It will be managed by UK aid programmes- the Global Challenges Research Fund (GCRF) and the Newton Fund- through UK Research and Innovation
+It will be managed by UK aid programs- the Global Challenges Research Fund (GCRF) and the Newton Fund- through UK Research and Innovation